johnwelby1965/cisco_aci/demos/engine/README.md

 Steps to execute the Ansible engine demo.

 ## Create VM
 You will need the Vagrantfile from `vagrant/Vagrantfile` on your laptop.
 Your laptop also needs Oracle VM Virtual Box and HashiCorp Vagrant.
 If you also have Git installed on your laptop, you can download the Vagrantfile using `git clone https://gitlab.com/joelwking/cisco_dc_community_of_interest.git` to download this repository.

-Or you can copy and paste `https://gitlab.com/joelwking/cisco_dc_community_of_interest/raw/master/demos/engine/vagrant/Vagrantfile` to a directory as filename `Vagrantfile`.
+You can copy and paste `https://gitlab.com/joelwking/cisco_dc_community_of_interest/raw/master/demos/engine/vagrant/Vagrantfile` to a directory as filename `Vagrantfile`.

-From that directory issue `vagrant up` to instanciate the VM.
+From that directory issue `vagrant up` to instantiate the VM.

 It will take a few minutes to build the environment, when complete, connect to the VM using `vagrant ssh`.